 The conservative Heritage Foundation’s Luke Coffey cautioned the United States on Monday against significantly reducing their military presence in Europe.
-“The commonly held belief that US forces are in Europe to protect European allies from a threat that no longer exists is wrong,” he said
+“The commonly held belief that American forces are in Europe to protect European allies from a threat that no longer exists is wrong,” he said

 According to Coffey, who is the think tank’s NATO and transatlantic relations expert, the deployment of American troops in Europe remains critical, if for different reasons than during the Cold War.